-Assurance Measures (identifier) Assurance Requirement Sufficiency of Security Assurance Requirements TAS_CONFIG WorkCentre 7328 Series Configuration Management Description TAS_CONFIG_LIST WorkCentre 7328 Series TOE Configuration List These documents satisfy the requirements such as naming ACM_CAP.2 rule for the unique identification of TOE version, list of configuration items, and unique identifier of each configuration item.
-TAS_DELIVERY WorkCentre 73 328 Series Delivery, Introduction, and Operation Procedure Description This document satisfies the requirements such as procedure ADO_DEL.1 to identify TOE and maintain the integrity of TOE in transit, all procedures that are applied from the creation environment to the delivery to user, and method for a system administrator to check that TOE is correct.
-This document satisfies the requirements such as notes on ADO_IGS.1 security of installation, start-up procedures, method to check that TOE is correct, and measures to deal with exceptional events.
-TAS_FUNC_SPEC WorkCentre 7328 Series, DocuCentre-II 3005 Series, and DocuCentre-II C3000 Series Functional Specification TAS_DISC_PAPER WorkCentre 7328/7335/7345 Information Assured Disclosure Paper
+Assurance Measures Assurance Sufficiency of Security Assurance Requirements (identifier) Requirement TAS_CONFIG WorkCentre 7346 Configuration Management Description TAS_CONFIG_LIST WorkCentre 7346 TOE Configuration List These documents satisfy the requirements such as naming A CIM CAPA rule for the unique identification of TOE version, list of ACM_CAP.2 configuration items, and unique identifier of each configuration item.
+TAS_DELIVERY WorkCentre 73 346 Delivery, Introduction, and Operation Procedure Description This document satisfies the requirements such as procedure ADO_DEL.1 to identify TOE and maintain the integrity of TOE in transit, all procedures that are applied from the creation environment to the delivery to user, and method for a system administrator to check that TOE is correct.
+ADO_IGS.1 This document satisfies the requirements such as notes on security of installation, start-up procedures, method to check that TOE is correct, and measures to deal with exceptional events.
+TAS_FUNC_SPEC WorkCentre 73 346 Functional Specification These documents satisfy the requirements such as the ADV_FSP.1 consistent/complete description on TOE security functions and its external interfaces and the detail description of external interfaces.
+TAS_HIGHLDESIGN TAS_HIGHLDESIGN WorkCentre 7346 Series High-Level Design Specification

-Assurance Measures Assurance (identifier) Requirement Sufficiency of Security Assurance Requirements ADV_FSP.1 These documents satisfy the requirements such as the consistent/complete description on TOE security functions and its external interfaces and the detail description of external interfaces.
-TAS_HIGHLDESIGN WorkCentre 73 328 Series, DocuCentre-II 3005 Series, and DocuCentre-II High-Level Design Specification ADV_HLD.1 This document satisfies the requirements such as consistent description on TOE security functions configuration, identification/description of interfaces between subsystems, and identification of the subsystems that provide security functions and those that do not.
-TAS_REPRESENT WorkCentre 73 328 Series, DocuCentre-II 3005 Series, and DocuCentre-II Correspondence Analysis Description ADV_RCR.1 This document satisfies the requirements for TOE security functions' complete correspondence at each level (TOE summary specification, functional specification, and configuration design specification that are described in this ST).
-TAS_GUIDANCE Xerox WorkCe entre 7328/7335/7345 System Administrator's Guide, Xerox 328/7335/7345 Security Function Supplementary Guide ADO_DEL.1 This document satisfies the requirements such as procedure to identify TOE and maintain the integrity of TOE in transit, all procedures that are applied from the creation environment to the delivery to user, and method for a system administrator to check that TOE is correct.
+Assurance Measures Assurance Sufficiency of Security Assurance Requirements (identifier) Requirement ADV_HLD.1 This document satisfies the requirements such as consistent description on TOE security functions configuration, identification/description of interfaces between subsystems, and identification of the subsystems that provide security functions and those that do not.
+TAS_REPRESENT WorkCentre 73 346 Correspondence Analysis Description This document satisfies the requirements for TOE security functions' complete correspondence at each level (TOE ADV_RCR.1 summary specification, functional specification, and configuration design specification that are described in this ST).
+TAS_GUIDANCE Xerox WorkCe entre 7300 Series System Administrator's Guide, Xerox WorkCentre 73 346 Security Function Supplementary Guide This document satisfies the requirements such as procedure ADO_DEL.1 to identify TOE and maintain the integrity of TOE in transit, all procedures that are applied from the creation environment to the delivery to user, and method for a system administrator to check that TOE is correct.
 ADO_IGS.1 This document satisfies the requirements such as notes on security of installation, start-up procedures, method to check that TOE is correct, and measures to deal with exceptional events.
-AGD_ADM.1 This document satisfies the requirements for descriptions on management functions and interfaces available for system administrator, assumptions on system administrator's responsibility and behavior, and measures against warning messages.
-AGD_USR.1 This document satisfies the requirements for descriptions on management functions and interfaces available for general user, assumptions on general user's responsibility and behavior, and measures against warning messages.
+This document satisfies the requirements for descriptions AGD_ADM.1 on management functions and interfaces available for system administrator, assumptions on system administrator's responsibility and behavior, and measures against warning messages.
+This document satisfies the requirements for descriptions AGD_USR.1 on management functions and interfaces available for general user, assumptions on general user's responsibility and behavior, and measures against warning messages. and behavior, and measures against warning messages.
+TAS_TEST WorkCentre 73 346 Test Plan and Report 1110_1101 Workcome /.
+This document satisfies the requirement for checking the ATE_COV.1 sufficiency/integrity of TOE security functions.
+ATE_FUN.1 This document satisfies the requirement for checking that all the TOE security functions are executed as specified.

-Assurance Measures Assurance Cufficiency of Convity Acquired Dequirements (identifier) Requirement Sufficiency of Security Assurance Requirements TAS_TEST WorkCentre 73 328 Series Test Plan and Report ATE COVI This document satisfies the requirement for checking the ATE_COV.1 sufficiency/integrity of TOE security functions.
-ADE EINI This document satisfies the requirement for checking that ATE_FUN.1 all the TOE security functions are executed as specified.
-This document satisfies the requirement for recreating the ATE_IND.2 test environment for TOE security functions and providing the test materials.
-TAS_VULNERABILIT Y WorkCentre 73 328 Series, DocuCentre-II 3005 Series, and DocuCentre-II C3000 Series Vulnerability Analysis AVA_SOF.1 This document satisfies the sufficiency of TOE security AVA_SOL.1 strength.
-AVA_VLA.1 This document satisfies the requirement for checking that the identified vulnerability of TOE is not illicitly used in an assumed environment.
+Assurance Measures (identifier) Assurance Requirement Sufficiency of Security Assurance Requirements (100111111) Troquiromoni This document satisfies the requirement for recreating the ATE_IND.2 test environment for TOE security functions and providing the test materials.
+TAS_VULNERABILITY WorkCentre 7346 Vulnerability Analysis AVA COE 1 This document satisfies the sufficiency of TOE security AVA_SOF.1 strength.
+This document satisfies the requirement for checking that AVA_VLA.1 the identified vulnerability of TOE is not illicitly used in an assumed environment.